Intern Community Rotation

 "The experiences I have had with PLC have, unmistakably, bettered my education and will add to my career as a Pediatric Nurse Practitioner."

-~ Lacey Fox – Pediatric Nurse Practitioner Student
+~ Lacey Fox – Pediatrics Nurse Practitioner Student

 "During the two weeks on PLC, I drove to places I didn’t even know existed, met people of different backgrounds, different races, different cultures, different vocations and was forced to not only challenge my preconceptions but to open my eyes to the extreme poverty and extreme need in our community."